Crinodendron patagua

-Crinodendron patagua, the patagua or lily of the valley tree (also a name for Clethra arborea), is an evergreen tree that grows in Chile from 33° to 36° South latitude, up to 1200 m (4000 ft) above sea level in elevation.
-It lives in wet places and prefers ravines.
-An endangered associate tree is the Chilean wine palm, Jubaea chilensis, whose distribution was much wider prehistorically.
+Crinodendron patagua, the patagua or lily of the valley tree (also a name for Clethra arborea), is a species of evergreen tree.
+It is endemic to Chile, where it grows from 33° to 36° South latitude, up to 1200 m (4000 ft) above sea level in elevation.
+It is found in wet habitats and prefers ravines.

+Description

 This tree reaches a height up to 10 m (33 ft).

-Leaves are simple, oblong with serrate margin.
-It produces white flowers with bell-shaped corolla of five petals, the fruit is a capsule which is orange-colored when mature.
+Leaves are simple, oblong with serrate margins.
+It produces white flowers with bell-shaped corolla of five petals.
+The fruit is a capsule which is orange-colored when mature.

-According to Chilean folklore the patagua originates from women who cried before God in repentance of their sins.
-Because of this they were saved from obliteration but suffered, in contrast to "just" people, transformation into trees.
+According to Chilean folklore, the patagua originates from women who cried before God in repentance of their sins.
+Because of this, they were saved from obliteration but suffered, in contrast to "just" people, transformation into trees.
 This would explain the pataguas common resemblance to human figures and why some Indigenous people would fall in love with some pataguas.
 Folklore also says pataguas may signal the presence of an entierro.